Jack Shorrock

-Jack John Shorrock (born 28 April 2007) is an English professional footballer who plays as a midfielder for club Chester, on loan from club Port Vale.
+Jack John Shorrock (born 28 April 2007) is an English professional footballer who plays as a midfielder for League of Ireland Premier Division club Sligo Rovers, on loan from club Port Vale.

 Shorrock became the youngest player in the history of Port Vale in September 2022, aged 15 years and 145 days.
 He played on loan at Stafford Rangers.
 He was promoted out of League Two with Port Vale at the end of the 2024–25 season.
-He joined Chester on loan in October 2025.
+He joined Chester on loan in October 2025 and then Sligo Rovers in July 2026.